 Spring Registration usually begins in mid-January and classes begin at the end of February.

 The department offers local baseball instruction and competition to boys and girls ages 7 through 12.
 Two levels of competition are offered at each age group to allow players to pick the program that best suits their ability.
 Practices begin early in May.
 Players will be contacted by their coach for practice upon receiving rosters.
 The practice sessions are generally 1 hour in length and are held at local parks at times convenient to the coach.
 League play begins in late May and runs through July, weather permitting.
-Games are planned to be played at Brandt/Quirk Park early evenings on weeknights.
+Most games are played at Brandt/Quirk Park early evenings on weeknights.
+T-Ball league is played in the neighborhood parks (i.e. Lincoln, Clark, Union, etc.).

 Divisions are as follows: